Optimal Acceptance of Incompatible Kidneys: Numerical Experiments

 \subsection{\hypertarget{exper1}{Experiment 1}}

-The optimal policy $d_1$ is given in \Autoref{3d-1-ex1}.
+The optimal policy $d_1$ is given in \Cref{3d-1-ex1}.
 All three types of control limit optimal policies exist.
 For each mismatch level, we plot the projection of the optimal policy on the $h-k$ plane.

 The Q-function is the expected total discounted reward starting from a given state, taking a given action, and following the optimal policy thereafter.
-We plot in \Autoref{q-ex1} the Q-function, given by
+We plot in \Cref{q-ex1} the Q-function, given by \Cref{Q-function}.

 Note that the value of the Q-function depends only on the patient state $h$ if the action is to wait.
 When the mismatch level is low, it is more beneficial to accept an offer unless it is of very low quality.
 As the mismatch level increases, the optimal action is to wait and then switch to transplant if the patient state $h$ is below some control limit (i.e., the patient health is worse than some threshold).
 For fixed mismatch level, as the patient state $h$ worsens, the optimal policy tends to accept low-quality kidneys (i.e., those with high KDPI) that are rejected at lower $h$'s.
 At high mismatch levels, the decision maker should choose transplant only when the patient is in severe health status (i.e., $h$ is sufficiently large).